Cancer and Pain Management

-Your pain medicine does not start working within the time frame specified by your healthcare provider.
+Your pain medicine doesn't start working within the time frame specified by your healthcare provider.

-Your pain medicine does not work for the length of time specified by your healthcare provider.
+Your pain medicine doesn't work for the length of time specified by your provider.

-You are experiencing breakthrough pain (moderate to severe pain that "breaks through" between doses).
+You are having breakthrough pain (moderate to severe pain that "breaks through" between doses).

-The dosage schedule or method is inconvenient and you are having trouble adapting your schedule.
+The dosage schedule or method is inconvenient and you're having trouble adapting your schedule.

 Pain becomes disruptive to your daily activities, such as eating, sleeping, working, and sexual activity.

-You experience serious side effects such as difficulty breathing, dizziness, and rashes.
+You have serious side effects such as trouble breathing, dizziness, and rashes.

-If serious side effects happen, call your healthcare provider immediately.
-Side effects such as sleepiness, nausea, and itching usually resolve after your body adjusts to the medicine.
-However, call your healthcare provider if you have any side effects from your pain medicine.
+If serious side effects happen, get medical care right away.
+Side effects such as sleepiness, nausea, and itching often go away after your body adjusts to the medicine.
+But call your healthcare provider if you have any side effects from your pain medicine.

 What is nonpharmacological pain management?

-Nonpharmacological pain management is the management of pain without medicines.
-This method utilizes ways to alter thoughts and focus concentration to better manage and reduce pain.
-Methods of nonpharmacological pain include:
+This type of pain management doesn't use medicines.
+This method uses ways to change thoughts and focus concentration to better manage and reduce pain.
+Methods can include:

 Education and psychological conditioning

-Ask for an explanation of each step of a procedure.
+Ask to have each step of a procedure explained.

-Meet with the person who will be doing the procedure and write down answers to questions.
+Meet with the person who will be doing the procedure.
+Ask questions and write down their answers.